 Verdict = All-Time Blockbuster

 A throwback to the 80's Hindi films, when logic took a backseat and entertainment on a grand scale was the order of the day.
 A surprisingly ripped Ajay Devgan plays the superhuman hero while Prakash Raj plays a very fun, 'ego' driven villain.
 While I was waving my head at the outrageously exaggerated actions, it managed to hold my attention through out, and that's good enough for a movie that doesn't claim to have metaphor driven messages, rather takes its cue from the South Indian films for its storyline bereft of coherence or credibility.

 ****October 31, 2011

 ajay has made a place in industry working in shetty films.
 As being an actor from early 1990's he has came more into fame working as lead actor in golmaal series and his latest singham.
 I would certainly appreciate the middle aged guy.
 As for the movie it was a good family entertainment since the director did all his hard work in keeping the plot.
 The work of prakash raj is to be appreciated as well since there are no more hard core villians of the film industry left and so raj is making his image as the "BAD GUY" of industry.
+Was a bit annoyed by Kajal's character always complaining about the contractor who redid her kitchen, which looked pretty impressive and high end to me.
+Not like George Vlamakis' incompetent work on that kitchen in NYC, where the cabinets gradually exposed the shoddy work he did and the terrible customer service he provided once his customers complained.
+That is the shoddy work of an incompetent contractor.
+Her kitchen was gorgeous and her constant harping on the wrong shade of white might have been amusing once or twice, but the repetition was just grating after a while.
 Lastly the movie seemed to have been inspired from salman khans blockbuster "dabangg".